ktownkinley/project_4/README.md

 # Results

 * CNN Model:
-    * Model performance on predicting pneumonia.
+    * Model performance on pneumonia xrays.
-        * Precision 87.1%:
+        * Precision 87.4%:
-           *  Out of the images predicted by the model as having pneumonia, roughly 13% were normal.
+           *  Out of all images predicted by the model as having pneumonia, 13% were normal.
-        * Recall 87.5%:
+        * Recall 87%:
            * This means that 12.6% of xrays with pneumonia were not predicted by the model.
     * Model performance on normal xrays.
         *  Precision 87.4%:
-           *  Meaning of the loans that were predicted as high-risk, 15% were actually healthy,
+           *  Meaning of the xrays that were predicted as normal, roughly 13% had pneumonia.
-        *  Recall 91%:
+        *  Recall 87%:
-           *  Out of all of the high-risk loans, 9% weren't predicted correctly by the model.
+           *  Out of all of the nomral xrays, 13% weren't predicted correctly by the model.
-     *  Overall accuracy 99%:
+     *  Overall accuracy 87.3%:
-        *  Out of all of the predictions, only 1% wasn't correct.
-However, this metric is slightly skewed as there was more healthy loans, which the model       performed better on than high risk loans.

 # Exploring Results
-After the model was trained, it was tested on xray images it has never seen before to get a has a precision of 87% and a loss of 87%, making it quite viable at it's task.
-Previous iterations of the model had some bias, and tweaking the parameters for it was required.
-This could also be due to the smaller sample size we used to train it due to limited RAM capabilites in the free version of Google Colab.
+After training the model, it was tested on unseen X-ray images, achieving a precision of 87% and a loss of 87%.
+While this indicates that the model is fairly accurate, the margin of error may still be too high for practical use in predicting health outcomes.
+Earlier versions of the model struggled with overfitting, performing well on training data but poorly on testing images.
+To address this, techniques such as Dropout, Regularization, and Early Stopping were applied to mitigate overfitting.
+However, further experimentation is needed to optimize the model's accuracy.
+The model's performance may be limited by the smaller sample size used for training, a constraint caused by limited RAM capabilities in the free version of Google Colab.
+Training the model on a larger dataset could potentially improve its accuracy.

 # Technical Summary
 Tensorflow was the backbone for the model, as this is what we used to build and train the model.
 Flask was used for the backend.
-Besides carousel, base javascript,html, and css was used to build the site to be hosted onto flask.
+While javascript,html, and css was used to build the site to be hosted onto flask.

 # Usage
 This model can be used for any front facing chest xray to determine if said xray is of a healthy person or one with pneumonia simply by downloading the chest_Xray.h5 file and importing it into your code with tensorflow.
 No credit to this repo is necessary(see the MIT license), however please credit the dataset to Paul Mooney.